What You Will Learn

 - What reasons the AI gave for its recommendations

 This creates your baseline.
-You will want to compare against this later to see if your optimization efforts are working.
+You'll want to compare against this later to see if your optimization efforts are working.

 3. What to Look For in the Results

-Once you have your results, you need to analyze them carefully.
-Here is what to pay attention to:
+Once you have your results, analyze them carefully.
+Here's what to pay attention to:

 Mentions

 The most basic question: does your business name appear at all?
-If ChatGPT lists five businesses in your category and you are not one of them, that is a visibility problem.
+If ChatGPT lists five businesses in your category and you're not one of them, that's a visibility problem.
 Count how many of your 10 test prompts resulted in a mention.
-If you are showing up in fewer than half, you have significant work to do.
+If you're showing up in fewer than half, you have significant work to do.

 Citations and Sources

 When ChatGPT mentions businesses, it sometimes cites sources — especially with the browsing feature enabled.
-Look at what sources it is pulling from.
+Look at what sources it's pulling from.
 Is it referencing Yelp reviews?
 Your website?
 A local business directory?
 An industry publication?
-Understanding where the AI gets its information tells you where to focus your efforts.
+Understanding where the AI gets its information tells you exactly where to focus your efforts.

 Accuracy

-If you are mentioned, is the information correct?
+If you're mentioned, is the information correct?
 Check for:

 - Is your business name spelled correctly?